Prof David Hendy

 David was elected a Fellow of the Royal Historical Society in 2010.
 He's also been a Visiting Research Fellow at Wolfson College and the Centre for Research in Arts, Social Sciences and Humanities (CRASSH) at the University of Cambridge, Marjorie G. Wynne Visiting Research Fellow in British Literature at the Beinecke Library, Yale University (2010), and Helm Fellow at the Lilly Library, Indiana University-Bloomington, USA (2010).
 In 2011 he was awarded the James W. Carey Award for Outstanding Journalism by the Media Ecology Association of North America, for his five-part BBC Radio 3 series, Rewiring the Mind.

-At the University of Sussex, David co-ordinates the Public Culture Hub - a new research group - and 'Media History Lab', a new interdisciplinary reading group.
-He is also leads a new reserach project on BBC Oral History archives, in collaboration with the BBC, and is involved in a number of sound-related artistic and historical projects.
+At the University of Sussex, David is Director of Research for the School of Media, Film and Music.
+He co-ordinates the Public Culture Hub - a new research group - and 'Media History Lab', a new interdisciplinary reading group.
+He also leads a new research project on the BBC Oral History archives, in collaboration with the BBC, and is involved in a number of other sound-related artistic and historical projects.

 More details can be found of David's various projects at his personal website: http://www.davidhendy.co.uk

-Professor of Media and Communications, School of Media, Film and Music, University of Sussex.
+Professor of Media and Communications, and Director of Research and Knowledge Exchange (School of Media, Film and Music, University of Sussex).

 Community and Business